flythereddflagg/flythereddflagg.github.io/python_book/docs/14-If-elif-and-else.md

 # message if necessary
 error = False

-# this is how much the farmer
+# this is how much each farmer
 # needs in revenue to break even
 break_even = 1000.00